mmblanes/coursera-getting-and-cleaning-data-project/CodeBook.md

 Assign column names and merge to create one data set.

 ### Step 2.
 Extract only the measurements on the mean and standard deviation for each measurement.
-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
+Create a logical vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
 Subset this data to keep only the necessary columns.

 ### Step 3.
 Use descriptive activity names to name the activities in the data set
-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge data subset with the activityType table to include the descriptive activity names

 ### Step 4.
 Appropriately label the data set with descriptive activity names.
 Use gsub function for pattern replacement to clean up the data labels.

 ### Step 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+For the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject.
+This is the tidy file.